insect-morphology/Manual/Sections/Full_release_protocol.md

 The tag should be in the format: vYear-Month-Day (e.g., v2022-10-08).

 By creating a new release in the repository, the linked Zenodo repository will also be updated.
 Make sure that the new Zenodo version is also clean and complete.
+Don't forget to update the citation in the README file for your freshly released ontology.